mboehmerm/Three-IPS-Displays-with-ST7789-170x320-240x280-240x320/RP2040/README.md

 - [Arduino\RP2040_u8g2_Displays_Graphics_Test.ino](Arduino/RP2040_u8g2_Displays_Graphics_Test/RP2040_u8g2_Displays_Graphics_Test.ino)
 - [Arduino\RP2040_u8g2_Displays_Graphics_Test_BL.ino](Arduino/RP2040_u8g2_Displays_Graphics_Test_BL/RP2040_u8g2_Displays_Graphics_Test_BL.ino) with Backlight dimming ( only CMG12864-06D ).

-The backlight pin of the GMG12864 is connected with an 47 Ohm resistor, which draws about 12mA on the RP2040 pin and can make problems.
+The backlight pin of the GMG12864 is connected with an 47 Ohm resistor, which draws about 12mA on the RP2040 pin and can cause problems.

 Choose the driver in the test programs :